 Wearing a face mask on public transport

-When travelling on public transport — and while at stations and stops — you must wear a fitted face mask covering your nose and mouth and ensure you wear it for your entire journey.
-Wearing a face mask helps keep you and others safe.
+When travelling on public transport you must wear a fitted face mask covering your nose and mouth and ensure you wear it for your entire journey.
+It is also strongly recommended you wear a face mask when you cannot maintain 1.5 metres distance from other people, such as at busy stations and stops.

 There are exemptions for children under 12 years, individuals with breathing difficulties, and those who have physical conditions that make it difficult to wear a face mask.